 Clinical Findings and Diagnosis

 Most infections in domestic and wild animals go undiagnosed.
-In humans, heavy infections may produce serious illness with 3 clinical phases (intestinal, muscle invasion, and convalescent) and occasionally death.
+In people, heavy infections may produce serious illness with three clinical phases (intestinal, muscle invasion, and convalescent) and occasionally death.

-Although antemortem diagnosis in animals other than humans is rare, trichinellosis may be suspected if there is a history of eating rodents, wildlife carcasses, or raw, infected meat.
-Microscopic examination of a muscle biopsy sample (usually tongue) may confirm but not necessarily rule out trichinellosis.
+Although antemortem diagnosis in animals other than people is rare, trichinellosis may be suspected if there is a history of eating rodents, wildlife carcasses, or raw, infected meat.
+Microscopic examination of a muscle biopsy sample (usually tongue) may confirm but not necessarily exclude trichinellosis.
 ELISA is a reliable test to detect anti-Trichinella antibodies.
 Seroconversion may not occur for weeks after infection, although as little as 0.01 larvae per gram of meat can be detected.

-Inspection of meat for viable trichinae at the time of slaughter (by trichinoscopic or digestion methods) is effective in preventing human infection in many countries.
+Inspection of meat for viable trichinae at the time of slaughter (by trichinoscopic or digestion methods) is effective to prevent human infection in many countries.
 In North America, the assumption is that pork may be infected; therefore, those products that appear as “ready to eat” must be processed by adequate heating, freezing, or curing to kill trichinae before marketing.
-Other pork should be cooked to assure that all tissue is heated to an internal temperature of ≥137°F (58°C).
+Other pork should be cooked to assure that all tissue is heated to an internal temperature of 145°F (63°C) for roasts or 160°F (71°C) for ground meats.
 Freezing pork at an appropriate temperature for an appropriate time is also effective (5°F [−15°C] for 20 days, −9.4°F [−23°C] for 10 days, or −22°F [−30°C] for 6 days).
 Freezing cannot be relied on to kill trichinae in meat other than pork.